ZFMK, as Leibniz Institute for Animal Biodiversity, is an independent research institute.

 We furthermore explore the context of structure and function of ecological systems, advanced scientific methods and the study of the history of science.

-The Centre for Biodiversity Monitoring (zbm) in Central Europe is under construction at the Koenig Research Museum.
-Scientific monitoring of species diversity and habitats should prevent a large proportion of local fauna from dying out unnoticed in Germany in the future.
-Continue to the ZBM
+The Centre for Biodiversity Monitoring and Conservation Science (zbm) sonducts scientific monitoring of species diversity and habitats to protect a large proportion of local fauna and prevent extinction.
+Continue to the >zbm<

 [02.07.2021] The puku antelope (Kobus vardonii) has made it onto the front page twice.
 The background for this is the worrying study by Vera Rduch and Thalia Jentke with current data on the bovids, the antelopes and the African buffalo, from Kasanka National Park in Zambia.
 The results of the study, published in Early View in January 2021, show an 84% decline in the population of pukus compared to an earlier study in 2009-2010.